eliashaeussler/typo3-solver/README.md

 An extension for TYPO3 CMS to solve exceptions with AI generated solutions.
 It uses the [OpenAI PHP client][1] to send a prompt to a configured model and uses the responded completion as solution.
-Several completion attributes (model, tokens, temperature), number of completions are configurable.
+Several completion attributes (model, tokens, temperature, number of completions) are configurable.
 It also provides a console command to solve problems from command line.

 ## 🚀 Features